 If you are an employee, you may apply to Inland Revenue to suspend your contributions to the Scheme if:

 If a savings suspension is granted based on financial hardship, its duration will be three months (unless Inland Revenue agrees to a longer period).
 The duration of a savings suspension will otherwise be between three months and one year (unless your employer agrees to a shorter period).
 Inland Revenue will notify you before your savings suspension ends and you may apply for a new savings suspension.

 You may resume contributing at any time by giving notice to your employer, requiring the employer to start making deductions from your salary or wages.

 To apply please complete a Savings Suspension Request Form and send it back to the IRD as detailed on the Form.

-You may make a withdrawal of all of your investment from the Scheme if the Trustee is reasonably satisfied that you are suffering from a serious illness.
+You may make a withdrawal of all of your investment from the Scheme if the Supervisor is reasonably satisfied that you are suffering from a serious illness.
 You will need to provide medical evidence to support any request.